krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 present—uniformly, variably, or intermittently—over the time interval of the presence.

-The figure above also denotes the *onset* and *reset* times of the presence density function.
-In the interval between an onset and a reset, called a *support* of the PDF, the presence density function is greater than zero.

-A given PDF may have *many* such disjoint support intervals.

-A presence may be defined over any *sub-interval* of PDF, as shown above, so there are many possible ways of defining a presence from a PDF.

-A presence is best viewed as a sampled measurement of the underlying PDF taken by an observer over two specific points in time.
-A given observer may not even " see" the whole underlying PDF, just the *mass* of the presence they experience over the two intervals.

-A bit later, we’ll introduce *presence assertions*, which formalize this idea of an observer recording presence based on their view of the underlying density function.

 ## More examples

 Let's firm up our intuition about what presences can describe with a few more